Skip to content

 Q: How do I create an Epic or Project?

-A: Creating an epic or project means creating a new issue and assigning it the Epic or Project issue type.
-See Creating Issues for the full workflow.
+A: Create a new issue and assign it the Epic or Project issue type.
 You can set the issue type during creation or change it afterward using the issue type dropdown.

-Q: How do I create a new custom issue type like "Feature" or "Technical Debt"?
+Q: How do I create a custom issue type like "Feature" or "Technical Debt"?

-A: You can't create custom types from the issue level - they must be configured by your organization admin.
-See Establishing Issue Types for admin configuration, or ask your Zenhub organization admin to add the custom type you need.
+A: Custom types must be configured by your organization admin.
+See Establishing Issue Types for admin configuration guidance.